203: Coconut Cream Pie

 When I decided to make pie for the last potluck I went to, I bought a premade graham cracker crust, just in case I wanted to use it to save time.
 It ended up not going with that fruit pie I made, but I didn’t want to have to store it somewhere.
-The only recipe I found in my 2000 Betty Crocker Cookbook that said it took a graham cracker crust was:
+The only recipe I found in my 2000 Betty Crocker Cookbook that said it took a graham cracker crust was this Coconut Cream Pie recipe.

 I accidentally broke the first yolk I tried to separate, so I put in the whole egg.
 [I freeze my egg whites because I intend to make some sort of angel food cake someday, but I know that bits of egg yolks in them will prevent the egg whites from whipping up properly.
 Or so everything I’ve ever read has said.]
 My second egg white also looked like it would be contaminated, so I decided to use 2 eggs instead of 4 egg whites.